 For example, some species are venomous, while others use constriction to immobilize their prey.
 Or the fact that certain snakes are rarely seen because they spend most of their time underground, but others are comfortable living EXTREMELY close to humans.

-Today, you’re going to learn about the 19 types of snakes in Wisconsin!
+19 types of snakes in Wisconsin!

 #1.
 Timber Rattlesnake

 - Adults typically range from 30 to 60 inches in length.

 - Coloration is variable and generally ranges from yellowish-brown to gray to almost black.
 Look for dark brown or black crossbands on their back.